WHAT: 86th Annual National Football League Player Selection Meeting

 After having no selections in the 2002 NFL Draft, Clemson’s current streak started when DT Nick Eason and DE Bryant McNeal were both selected by the Denver Broncos in the fourth round of the 2003 NFL Draft.
 That also marks only time in history that two Clemson teammates were selected by the same team in the same round.

-Since the 2012 season (2013 NFL Draft), Clemson is one of three schools tied for the most wide receivers selected in the NFL Draft.
+Since the 2012 season (2013 NFL Draft), Clemson is tied for the most wide receivers selected in the NFL Draft.

 MOST WIDE RECEIVERS DRAFTED SINCE 2012 SEASON(2013 NFL DRAFT)

-Clemson could produce its fourth first-round receiver in an eight-draft span if Tee Higgins were to be selected in the first round of the 2020 NFL Draft.
-Since the 2012 season (2013 NFL Draft), NFL teams have selected a total 25 wide receivers in the first rounds.
-Clemson accounts for a full 12 percent of those selections, leading the country with three first-round receivers:
+A year ago, Tee Higgins narrowly missed becoming Clemson’s fourth first-round pick at wide receiver in an eight-year span, as he was selected by the Cincinnati Bengals with the first pick of the second round.
+Since the 2012 season (2013 NFL Draft), NFL teams have selected a total 31 wide receivers in the first rounds.
+Clemson accounts for nearly a full 10 percent of those selections, ranking second in the country with three first-round receivers:

 FIRST-ROUND WIDE RECEIVERS DRAFTED SINCE 2012 SEASON (2013 NFL DRAFT)